hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

 ## Preparing the Jupyter Notebook Cluster

 First, we have to prepare our favorite Jupyter Notebook environment.
-Inside a MLOps tenant, navigate to Notebooks tab.
+Inside a MLOps tenant, navigate to **Notebooks** tab.
 You will see a Jupyter Notebook KubeDirector app prepared for you.
-After clicking the "Launch" button, you will need to configure the compute resource needed.
+After clicking the **Launch** button, you will need to configure the compute resource needed.

 ![image](https://user-images.githubusercontent.com/72959956/120459929-39c63300-c3cb-11eb-9e7a-65189f4367d3.png)

 As you can see below, you must specify the name of the Jupyter Notebook cluster.
-Click 'Enable DataTap' to expand access to shared data by specifying a named path to a specified storage resource.
+Click **Enable DataTap** to expand access to shared data by specifying a named path to a specified storage resource.